sjames40/Robuts-MRI-via-diffusion-purification/README.md

 # Diffusion-based Adversarial Purification for Robust Deep MRI Reconstruction
-This repo is for our submitted work to ICASSP24.
+This repo is for our submitted work to TMI.
 Further details will be provided upon acceptance.